-Along similar lines, thought should be put into the location (city / province) where the company is registered.
-It will affect future potential business and clients, both due to specific location and also due to associations with location and brand (a finance company registered in Shanghai for example presents a different image than one registered in Chengdu).
+Along similar lines, thought should be put into the location (city/province) where the company is registered.
+It will affect future potential business and clients, both due to the specific location and also due to associations with location and brand (a finance company registered in Shanghai, for example, presents a different image than one registered in Chengdu).
 There can of course also be other considerations such as differences with taxes or incentives, availability of appropriate staff or business space and costs.

-Of course, tax will be a major considerations and administrative task post WFOE setup, but there are also some issues that need to be thought about before registration.
+Of course, the tax will be major considerations and administrative task post WFOE setup, but there are also some issues that need to be thought about before registration.

 Secondly, tax and costs should be considered early as part of defining the capital levels.
 There are many areas, both during setup and later, where cost can be settled out of registered capital.

 And thirdly, various tax registrations will be required during WFOE setup, including VAT.
 The VAT system in China has been simplified in recent years, but still remains quite complex!
-In particular companies should look early at the implications of registering as a “general” rather than “small scale” VAT taxpayer regardless of size, as this effects the rate paid and the ability to deduct from VAT.
+In particular, companies should look early at the implications of registering as a “general” rather than “small scale” VAT taxpayer regardless of size, as this affects the rate paid and the ability to deduct from VAT.